jiannhonggg/SER-unsupervised/README.md

 # Project Title : Unsupervised Speech Emotion Recognition (SER) using a Lexical-Paralinguistics Hybrid Approach

-This project explores an unsueprvised framework for Sppech Emotion Recogniton (SER) by combining lexcial features (what is being said).
+This project explores an unsueprvised framework for Speech Emotion Recogniton (SER) by combining lexcial features (what is being said).
 We leverage Small Languague Models (SLMs) to generate lexical features and a dedicated audion analysis tool for Paralinguistics (how something is being said) features to improve the clustering of speech emotions without relying on lableled data.

 ### Introduction

 Traditional SER systems often rely on supervised learning with expensive, labeled datasets, which can be a significant barrier to entry, especially for different languages or domains.
-This project addresses this limitation by proposing an
+This project addresses this limitation by proposing an Unsupervised Hybrid SER Framework

 Our core hypothesis is that fusing both lexical and paralinguistic features can lead to more semantically coherent clusters and better emotion recognition.
 We demonstrate that incorporating SLMs into this unsupervised approach can significantly improve clustering performance, circumventing the need for labeled data.